Betty’s Paris

 Metro: Sèvres-Babylone

-Hermès’ new store located on the Left Bank is definitely worth a visit.
+Hermès’ store located on the Left Bank is definitely worth a visit.
 The goods are pricey as expected, but you can certainly enjoy looking without pulling out your credit card.
 The interior architecture is exquisite, almost sculptural.
 The site was once an indoor swimming pool back in the 1930s, and the architects saved the tiled mosaics!

 Shoes